gigoh/reviewbot/README.md

 This will:
 1. Post a summary comment with the overall assessment
-2. Create individual discussions on specific lines for each detailed feedback item
+2. Create individual discussions/review comments on specific lines for each detailed feedback item

 ### JSON Output